Armed Forces Support

 Set up in 2010 in the heart of Govan, close to Ibrox Stadium, the Coming Home Centre initially set out to assist those leaving the armed forces make the transition from military to civilian life.
 However, the charity has since grown to meet demand and cater for the needs of all veterans, regardless of when and where they served.

 The Drop-in Centre, based at the Pearce Institute, provides a place for veterans to get together, enjoy lunch or a cup of tea, and talk with their peers.
-The Centre offers veterans access to a wide range of support and advice and also runs a number of workshops, from music and art therapy classes to cooking and woodwork.
+The Centre offers veterans access to a wide range of support and advice.

 Find out more about the Coming Home Centre here.